Is FICA exemption limited to those working and enrolled at the University of Missouri?

 - How often is the University required to assess whether a student continues to be enrolled at least half-time?

-The criteria will be checked once each semester as of the end of the drop/add period for that semester.
+The criteria will be checked no less than once each semester as of the end of that semester’s drop/add period.

 - If the student is no longer enrolled at least half-time as of the end of the drop/add period, should FICA be retroactively charged?